rwh9609-bit/aetherion-trading-service/DEVELOPER.md

 # Developer Documentation

+---
+## We Want Contributors!

+Aetherion is open source and actively seeking developers, quants, and fintech enthusiasts.
+If you want to help build the future of trading technology, please:
+- Fork and star the repo
+- Submit issues and PRs
+- Join our Discord/Matrix (coming soon)
+- See the new Careers page in the app for opportunities

+---

 This document contains technical setup instructions, API documentation, and development guidelines for the Aetherion Trading Engine.

 ## Table of Contents